Skip to main content

 • A Databricks SQL warehouse ID as warehouse_id.

-The connector sends the token as a Bearer token to the Databricks SQL Statements API and validates credentials by executing a simple test query during login.
+Extract sends the resulting token as a Bearer token to the Databricks SQL Statements API and validates credentials by executing a simple test query during login.

 Setup Guide